Kellyanne Conway sidelined from TV after Flynn debacle

 Those statements, which came amid existing public scrutiny over Conway’s credibility, led the president and his top advisers to conclude that her appearances were doing more harm than good for the administration, the sources said.

-Conway was “off message,” a White House source said.
+She was “off message,” a White House source said.

+Conway did not initially respond to a request for comment.
+She later took issue with the premise and said she would be appearing on Fox News on Wednesday evening.

+“I’ve been invited on shows every day, including two Sunday shows.
+I’m trying to focus on other pieces of my portfolio,” Conway said.

+White House spokeswoman Sarah Sanders similarly dismissed the suggestion that Conway had been sidelined.

-Her absence from the airwaves has already lowered the level of controversy for the Trump White House, suggesting that the press office may be getting a better grip on its messaging strategy.
+Conway’s absence from the airwaves has already lowered the level of controversy for the Trump White House, suggesting that the press office might be getting a better grip on its messaging strategy.

 Even before the Flynn remarks, Conway had come under fire for encouraging Americans to purchase Ivanka Trump’s clothing products — a move House Oversight Committee Chairman Rep. Jason Chaffetz called “over the line” and “unacceptable.”